 Also significant for the balanced development of Stellenbosch town, and retaining a compact town surrounded by nature and agriculture, is the development of the Baden Powel Drive-Adam Tas Road-R304 transit and development corridor, enabling public transport to and from Stellenbosch town, and alternative settlement opportunity, proximate to, but outside of Stellenbosch town.
-Critical will be the feasibility of changing the rail vehicle type currently using the railway along the Baden Powell Drive-Adam Tas-R304 corridor to a lighter railcar/ tram type system, providing a more frequent, flexible service better integrated into the urban realm.
+Critical will be the feasibility of changing the rail service along the Baden Powell Drive-Adam Tas-R304 corridor to a more frequent, flexible service better integrated into the urban realm.
 Alternatively, a regular bus service should be explored serving the same route.